lakilé.

 The iceberg under the listings

 We cross-referenced three years of secondary sales with current active listings, building by building.
-Every CdE building sorts into one of four quadrants — and each quadrant signals a very different investment reality.
+Every CdE building sorts into one of four quadrants — and each signals a very different investment reality.

 The four quadrants